erincatto/box2c/docs/overview.md

 [subreddit](https://reddit.com/r/box2d) for Box2D.

 ## Core Concepts
 Box2D works with several fundamental concepts and objects.
-We briefly define these objects here and more details are given later in this document.
+I briefly define these objects here and more details are given later in this document.

 ### rigid body
 A chunk of matter that is so strong that the distance between any two bits of matter on the chunk is constant.
 They are hard like a diamond.
-In the following discussion we use body interchangeably with rigid body.
+In the following discussion I use *body* interchangeably with rigid body.

 ### shape
 A shape binds collision geometry to a body and adds material properties such as